emberjs/rfcs/text/0000-decorators.md

 ```

 Therefore, the `alias` function _must_ itself return a decorator function.
-However, this conflicts with usage in the legacy programming model:
+However, this conflicts with usage in the classic programming model:

 ```js
 const Person = EmberObject.extend({